mui/material-ui/docs/data/material/components/steppers/steppers.md

 - Step Label: a label for a Step.
 - Step Content: optional content for a Step.
 - Step Button: optional button for a Step.
-- Step Icon: an optional icon of a step.
+- Step Icon: optional icon for a Step.
 - Step Connector: an optional customized connector of a step.

 ## Basics